-With respect to observational research, NNA will address key gaps in the existing array of observation, communication, computation and data systems.
-Strong coupling of observation, communication, and computation and data, including the theoretical foundations underlying these, will be supported to ensure progress.
-NNA will leverage resources with the Mid-scale RI and HDR Big Ideas as appropriate.
+With respect to observational research, NNA addresses key gaps in the existing array of observation, communication, computation, and data systems.
+Strong coupling of observation, communication, computation, and data, including the theoretical foundations underlying these, is supported to ensure progress.
+NNA leverages resources with the Mid-scale RI and HDR Big Ideas as appropriate.

 NNA also strongly encourages projects with components that advance STEM education; that deepen public understanding of the changing Arctic to benefit both citizens and policy makers; and that advance workforce-development objectives.
-NNA will build on NSF's STEM investments and the NSF INCLUDES Big Idea to encourage innovative and appropriately evaluated education and public engagement efforts that leverage exciting NNA science and inspire diverse participation in STEM.
+NNA builds on NSF's STEM investments and the NSF INCLUDES Big Idea to encourage innovative and appropriately evaluated education and public engagement efforts that leverage exciting NNA science and inspire diverse participation in STEM.

-By drawing upon expertise from across the agency, NNA investments will accelerate research needed to inform decisions regarding the national security, economic development, and societal well-being of the

-U.S. as an Arctic nation and enable resilient, sustainable Arctic communities.
-NSF plans to invest in NNA through FY 2023.
+By drawing upon expertise from across the agency, NNA investments accelerate research needed to inform decisions regarding the national security, economic development, and societal well-being of the U.S. as an Arctic nation and enable resilient, sustainable Arctic communities as a result.
+NSF plans to invest in NNA at least through FY 2023.